GUIDE MENTORSHIP PROGRAM

 THE CAMERON SAUVAIN SCHOLARSHIP FUND

-Leadership grows from lived experience.
 Participants become peer leaders, supported by guides who understand adversity firsthand.
 Structured pathways for guides-in-training and interns build skills, confidence, and leadership, creating a cycle of empathy, belonging, and shared leadership.

 -

-LEAP covers transportation, food, gear, and lodging.
-Participants must be 16+ by the start of the mentorship.
+Eligibility: Participants must be 16+ by the start of the mentorship.

 Expectations